-Weaver of Grass, Fibre artist inspired by journeys over land, sea & through time.
-Maker of portable museums of curiosity & baker of cake!
+Artist inspired by journeys over land, sea & through time.

 I live in Dunnet, on Dunnet Head, Caithness, Scotland, only 2 miles from where I grew up in the village of Brough.
 My artwork takes inspiration from our heritage.
 As both participant and instigator of arts and heritage projects and collaborations I have worked in Taiwan, South Korea, Iceland, USA, Canada, Estonia, and also exhibited in Japan, Germany, Spain, Australia, Sweden and Finland.

 My artwork is varied, and is as much at home in museums as art galleries.

 2019 - I'm excited to have been invited back to Inverewe Botanic Gardens, a National Trust for Scotland Property, as artist-in-residence throughout 2019.
 This will be a collaborative residency, working with other invited artists who work in a variety of disciplines.

 I have been invited twice to Iceland, and been selected twice as artist-in-residence for Newfoundland and Labrador Crafts Council in Newfoundland where I was also and invited as key-note speaker for their

 conference ‘Using Crafts to Tell a Story’ in collaboration with the Intangible Cultural Heritage department of the Memorial University of Newfoundland, St. John’s.